Cantera/cantera-website/pages/tutorials/input-files.rst

                .. container:: card-text

-                  Convert a Chemkin-formatted ('CK') file to the Cantera input format (CTI).
+                  Convert a Chemkin-formatted ('CK') file to the Cantera legacy input format (CTI).
+                  *(Not recommended due to deprecation of CTI in favor of YAML)*

    .. row::